 Centering prayer is an ancient method of prayer that is designed to allow God to have an opportunity to speak to us, and in the process, to allow us to connect with God, which provides the deepest kind of refreshment.
 As Thomas Keating, one of the great masters of contemporary Centering Prayer notes, “Centering prayer is not a way of turning on the presence of God.
 Rather, it is a way of saying, ‘Here I am.’
 The next step is up to God.”

-We gather on the third Tuesday of every month at 6:30 p.m. in the church to practice and explore the ancient discipline of Centering Prayer.
+We gather every Tuesday at 6:30 p.m. via Zoom to practice and explore the ancient discipline of Centering Prayer.
 Time for Centering prayer is set within the context of a simple Evening Prayer service.
 Following the worship/practice session, we have the opportunity to discuss our experience of Centering Prayer (if so desired).
 For Zoom access information, email Fr.
 Michael at firstname.lastname@example.org.

 A wonderfully informative introductory brochure on Center Prayer, produced by Contemplative Outreach, is available here.